Pride at SAIT

 🌈 How to be an ally

-It's important to show support for your 2SLGBTQ+ friends by being a good ally.
+It's essential to support your 2SLGBTQ+ friends by being a good ally.
 Not sure how?
 Start with these easy steps!

 Coming out